Do I have to pay Opos Limited Debt Collection?

 For free & impartial money advice you can visit MoneyHelper.
 We work with The Debt Advice Service who provide information about your options.
 This isn’t a full fact-find, some debt solutions may not be suitable in all circumstances, ongoing fees might apply & your credit rating may be affected.

-Can you write off any Opos debt?
+Could you legally write off some debt?

 How much debt do you have?

-This isn’t a full fact find, Thrifty Family doesn’t give advice.
-We work with The Debt Advice Service who provides information about your options.
+This isn’t a full fact find.
+MoneyNerd doesn’t give advice.
+We work with The Debt Advice Service who provide information about your options.

 Why would Opos contact you?